 We first present in Figure~\ref{fig:all_spectra} the emerging \lya profile of galaxy ID 8776 along 48 different lines of sight, each shown as a thin gray line.
-We highlight three of the lines of sight displaying representative but extremely different line shapes: in red, a prototypical red peak, in green a (fairly attenuated) double peak, and in blue a line dominated by its blue peak.
-In general, we expect red peaks to trace outflows, and blue peaks to trace inflows \citep{Verhamme_2006}.
-This diversity is reminiscent of the results of e.g. \citet{blaizot2023simulating}, and corresponds to different orientations of both the galaxy and gas flows around it.
+We highlight three of the lines of sight displaying representative but extremely different line shapes: in red a prototypical red peak, in green a (fairly attenuated) double peak, and in blue a line dominated by its blue peak.
+In general, we expect red-dominated profiles to trace outflows, and blue-dominated profiles to trace inflows \citep{Verhamme_2006}.
+This diversity is reminiscent of the results of, for example, \citet{blaizot2023simulating}, and corresponds to different orientations of both the galaxy and gas flows around it.
 In Appendix \ref{ch:Appendix} we show the same figure for the other 12 galaxies.
 In addition to the different shapes of the line, the total \lya flux also varies with direction: the double peak highlighted in green in Figure \ref{fig:all_spectra} appears to be substantially fainter than the spectrum with a red peak highlighted in red.
 This implies that the flux-selected sample of LAEs could miss some of the galaxies that happen to be observed from a direction where the flux is low, even if the galaxy emits a strong \lya line in other directions.
-If we define LAEs as objects with a rest frame equivalent width $EW_0 \gtrsim 20$\AA{} \citep{Ouchi_2020} the galaxy in Figure \ref{fig:all_spectra} would result an LAE only in 22 out of 48 lines of sight, so 46\% of the times.
-In the whole sample this fraction varies from 31\% to 98\%, with a mean of 71\%.
+If we define LAEs as objects with a rest frame equivalent width of $EW_0 \gtrsim 20$\AA{} \citep{Ouchi_2020}, the galaxy in Figure \ref{fig:all_spectra} would result in an LAE in only 22 out of 48 lines of sight, so 46\% of the time.
+In the whole sample, this fraction varies from 31\% to 98\%, with a mean of 71\%.